sebsilas/PhD-writeup/docs/03-playing-by-ear-a-theoretical-model.md

 ## Algorithm Flow

+Some kind of general learning/metacognition "strategy" will generally be applied to the playing by ear process.
+It is beyond scope of this dissertation to investigate in detail, although, some were covered in our review of @liscioWatchingPopularMusicians2024, and this dissertation will present some free text data descriptions about strategies taken by participants.
+Thus, there are several possible algorithmic flows that could govern the recall of a melody.
+However, the description below will attempt to describe some potentially general and core components:

 1. Start with an empty recalled melody \( R \).
 2. For each new note \( r_i \) added to \( R \):
    - Compute the similarity: \( \text{MelSim}(T_i, R_i) \) if \( i = n \).
 3. Repeat until the entire recalled melody is constructed.
+4. If the similarity score goes down as one note is recalled, feedback error signal and potentially adjust motor plans, attempting to maximise the similarity on the next note recalled OR stop playing and start again.

 ## Final Equation